Former DNI Clapper: 'I can deny' wiretap of Trump Tower

 "I can't speak for other authorized entities in the government or a state or local entity," he added.

-On Saturday, former President Obama's spokesman Kevin Lewis released a statement saying, "neither President Obama nor any White House official ever ordered surveillance on any U.S. citizen.
+Former President Obama's spokesman Kevin Lewis released a statement saying, "Neither President Obama nor any White House official ever ordered surveillance on any U.S. citizen.
 Any suggestion otherwise is simply false."

-James Clapper is a career intelligence officer and served as Director of Intelligence under President Obama for more than 6 years.
-He spearheaded the January report put out by the NSA, the FBI, the CIA, and his office, that concluded that Russians hacked Democratic National Committee emails and attempted to interfere with the election.
+Clapper is a career intelligence officer and served as Director of Intelligence under President Obama for more than 6 years.
+He spearheaded the January report put out by the NSA, the FBI, the CIA and his office that concluded that the Kremlin hacked Democratic National Committee emails and attempted to disrupt the election.

 On Sunday, he added that "it would be very healthy to completely clear the air on this subject" and noted that the current inquiry by the Senate's Select Committee on Intelligence into the matter will be able to look at the issues from a broader context than they would.